Dave Grohl: Musical projects and contributions

-During Hanukkah of 2020, Grohl collaborated with Greg Kurstin to release previously recorded covers of songs by Jewish artists, one per night.
+During Hanukkah of 2020, Grohl collaborated with Greg Kurstin to release previously recorded covers of songs by Jewish artists under the moniker The Hanukkah Sessions, one per night.
 This continued in 2021 and 2022.

 On October 5, 2021, Grohl's memoir The Storyteller: Tales of Life and Music was published by Dey Street Books.
 Grohl developed a thrash metal record for a fictional band named Dream Widow (who self-destructed 25 years ago), as developed for a horror-comedy movie titled Studio 666.
 Grohl worked to create the Dream Widow album and aimed to release it at the same time as the film, on February 25, 2022.
 On March 25, 2022, the self-titled Dream Widow EP was released to digital streaming services featuring eight tracks ranging from thrash, death and extreme metal.
 The EP also featured Rami Jaffee, Jim Rota and Oliver Roman.

-On 25 June 2022 Grohl duetted with Paul McCartney when he headlined the Glastonbury Festival.
+On June 25, 2022, Grohl duetted with Paul McCartney when he headlined the Glastonbury Festival.
 It was his first performance since the death of Taylor Hawkins earlier in the year.